Investing in Canadian Bank Stocks 2024

-bank stocks graph new
+bank stocks performance graph

 Owners of Canadian bank stocks know that the big banks operate in a very protective oligopoly here in Canada, and consequently, their wide moat allows them to pass along price increases very efficiently – thus protecting profit margins.